 It can be used in many applications but is especially common for transferring data between servers and web applications or web-connected devices.
 This is because those applications can often only receive data as text, and JSON is text-based.

-In comparison to flat files like CSVs, which use relational columns and rows, JSON files store data in nested objects and arrays which contain values themselves.
+Unlike flat files such as CSVs which use relational columns and rows, JSON files store data in nested objects and arrays which contain values themselves.
 This structure is highly adaptable; the columns within the data source don't limit adding new data to the collection.

 Due to its simple design, flexibility, and ease of use and understanding, it is the standard data format commonly used for web and mobile applications — sending data from a server to a client to be displayed on a web page and vice versa.